sedostheatre/sedos.co.uk/input/news/2025-09-11-sedos-announces-2026-season.md

 #### Love's Labour's Lost | Bridewell Theatre | 15-19 September 2026

 ![Love's Labour's Lost](/assets/bridewellpostera4-loveslabourslost.png)

+**A sun-drenched, contemporary musical adaptation about love, language and letting go.**

+Love’s Labour’s Lost is a sun-drenched musical that reimagines Shakespeare’s comedy as a bittersweet rock musical set at a university college reunion.
+Alex Timbers and Michael Friedman have combined pop-rock bangers, outrageous gags, and plenty of nods to the original.

+Featuring a riot of vows, disguises, and romance gone wrong – the King and his friends renew a vow they made when they graduated to avoid all pleasures and all women.
+That plan unravels when the Princess and her companions arrive.
+This production will question what it means to promise something, and what it means to break it.
+Smart, sexy, and gloriously silly, this is Shakespeare like you’ve never seen him before.

+Director Owen Thomas James said: "*Love’s Labour’s Lost* has always been my favourite play.
+It strikes such a charming balance between sarcastic wit and emotional poignancy, and naturally lends itself to musical accompaniment.
+This contemporary adaptation makes Shakespeare’s delightful comedy accessible for everyone, with a high energy pop-rock score that pokes fun at the original language and supercharges the silliness.
+I am absolutely delighted to be directing this for Sedos, who have a strong appetite for bold re-imaginings of the Bard.
+This is going to be luxurious, laugh-out-loud funny, and deeply relatable, celebrating all of love’s absurdity in the modern world.
+I can’t wait to get started."

 **DIRECTOR** | Owen Thomas James\
 **CHOREOGRAPHER** | Mia Mann